 Drop-off and pick-up locations tbd based on the location of daily activities

-Life in a drop of Water: Exploring and Investigating Freshwater and Saltwater August 11-13
+Life in a Drop of Water: Exploring and Investigating Freshwater and Saltwater.
+July 6 -10,2026

 Mon-Fri 8:30 am-2:30 pm

-This week students will make connections between different ecosystems within the Morro Bay and San Luis Watersheds
+This week, we will make connections between different ecosystems within the Morro Bay and San Luis Watersheds

-Students increase their data collection skills by performing water quality tests.
+Students practice data collection skills by performing water quality tests.

-Students will capture and examine creek invertebrates to determine how water temperature and chemistry affect species distribution.
+Students will capture and examine creek invertebrates and discuss how water temperature and chemistry affect species distribution.

 Drop-off and pick-up locations tbd based on the location of daily activities